waleeja07-wk/FlyRank-AI_Capstone/README.md

 ## About

 **Frontend capstone** for the FlyRank AI Engineering internship track.
-The app is a single-page experience for exploring and ranking flight options — helping users compare routes, prices, and carriers in a clear, accessible interface.
+The project focuses on building a one page web and to learn and proceed productively.

 This repository focuses on building that experience with modern React patterns, disciplined Git workflows, and AI-assisted development in Cursor.